image-blog-qac-legacy-code

 You can’t improve the inherited code overnight.
 But, you can take gradual steps to improve it.

-Whether you’re just getting started — or you’ve been working on it for a while — here are eight tips that you should follow.
+Whether you’re just getting started — or you’ve been working on it for a while — here are nine tips you should follow.

 1. Test the Legacy Code